rjwthree/TIMSS_PIRLS/README.md

 Means and Medians - Means and medians of total group, females, and males, as well as male-female mean and median differences.

-Tail Proportion Ratios (TPRs) - The proportion of males above a threshold divided by the proportion of females above that threshold.
-The thresholds are defined by the total group: the mean and every 5th percentile from 5 to 95.

-LTPR Tail-Center Differences* - Differences between log-transformed TPRs (LTPRs) are used to express changes in sex differences throughout the distribution.
-In the right tail, the differences are between LTPRs at the 95th percentile and median, 90th percentile and median, 95th percentile and mean, 90th percentile and mean.
-In the left tail, the differences are between LTPRs at the median and 10th percentile, median and 5th percentile, mean and 10th percentile, mean and 5th percentile.

-U3 Ratios (U3Rs)* - The proportion of males above a threshold defined by the female subgroup, divided by the natural proportion of females above that threshold (e.g., 75% above the 25th percentile).
-The thresholds are every 5th percentile from 5 to 95.
-Adapted from Cohen's U3.

-LU3R Tail-Center Differences* - Differences between log-transformed U3Rs (LU3Rs) are used to express changes in sex differences throughout the distribution.
-In the right tail, the differences are between LU3Rs at the 95th percentile and median and at the 90th percentile and median.
-In the left tail, the differences are between LU3Rs at the median and 10th percentile and at the median and 5th percentile.

 Cohen's d - This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.

 U3* - The proportion of males above the female median.
 Adapted from the canonical Cohen's U3, which is incorrectly based on the mean rather than the median.

 Probability of Superiority (PS) - The probability that a random male will have a higher score than a random female.

-Variance Ratio (VR) - The male-female variance ratio.
+Standard Deviation Ratio (SDR) - The ratio of male SD to female SD.

-Left VR and Right VR* - The VR divided into the left and right tails.
-That is, the mean squared deviation from the mean among the subset of scores below or above the mean, respectively.
+Left SDR and Right SDR* - The SDR divided into the left and right tails.
+That is, the square root of the mean squared deviation from the mean among the subset of scores below or above the mean, respectively.

-Mean Absolute Deviation Ratio (MADR) - The male-female ratio of mean absolute deviation from the median.
+Median Absolute Deviation Ratio (MADR) - The male-female ratio of median absolute deviation from the median.

 Left MADR and Right MADR* - The MADR divided into the left and right tails.
-That is, the mean absolute deviation from the median among the subset of scores below or above the median, respectively.
+That is, the median absolute deviation from the median among the subset of scores below or above the median, respectively.

 Gini's Mean Difference Ratio (GMDR) - Imagine randomly selecting two students and finding the distance between their scores.
 GMD gives the expected value of this interval: the mean absolute difference.
 The GMDR is the male-female ratio.

+Tail Proportion Ratios (TPRs) - The proportion of males below (left tail) or above (right tail) a threshold divided by the proportion of females below or above that threshold.
+The thresholds are defined by the total group.
+The left tail TPRs are below the 5th and 10th percentiles, and the right tail TPRs are above the 90th and 95th percentiles.

+U3 Ratios (U3Rs)* - The proportion of males below (left tail) or above (right tail) a threshold defined by the female subgroup, divided by the natural proportion of females below or above that threshold (e.g., 10% above the 90th percentile).
+The left tail U3Rs are below the 5th and 10th percentiles, and the right tail U3Rs are above the 90th and 95th percentiles.
+Adapted from U3 (see above).

+Median-aligned U3 Ratios (MU3Rs)* - U3Rs calculated after aligning the male and female medians, for each percentile.
+Illustrates variability differences in each tail.
+The LU3R at the 50th percentile is 1 by definition.
+A U shape (values >1 around the median) indicates higher variability among males, and an upside-down U shape (values <1 around the median) indicates higher variability among females.

+Standardized Quantile Differences (SQDs)* - raw male-female differences at each percentile, as a percentage of mean MAD (standardized with a robust measure of scale).

 The next section adjusts the scores linearly for age and recalculates all the effect sizes from Cohen's d down.